karthik-noveau/editor/README.md

 # @skynoveau/editor

-A modern, lightweight **Word to HTML editor** built with React.
-Easily paste Microsoft Word or rich text content and get clean, editable, and semantic HTML output.
-Ideal for CMS integrations, admin panels, or any application needing clean HTML from rich text.
+A modern, lightweight **Word to HTML editor** for React.
+Effortlessly paste content from Microsoft Word or rich text sources and receive clean, semantic, and editable HTML.
+Perfect for CMS integrations, admin panels, or any app needing reliable HTML from pasted rich text.

 ---

 ## ✨ Features

-- 📄 Paste content from Microsoft Word, Google Docs, or web
+- 📄 Paste from Microsoft Word, Google Docs, or the web
-- ✨ Clean, semantic HTML output
+- ✨ Produces clean, semantic HTML
-- 🧼 Auto-remove unwanted Word styles and tags
+- 🧼 Automatically removes unwanted styles and tags
-- 💡 Supports inline editing
+- 💡 Inline editing support
-- 🎯 Built with React — easy to integrate
+- 🎯 Built with React for easy integration
 - ⚙️ Fully customizable

 ---